 How do I know if I have an Allergy?

-The easiest way to identify an allergy is to associate the allergen with the allergic response.
+The easiest way to identify an allergy is by associating the allergen with the allergic response.
 In the case of poison ivy, this can be fairly straight forward.
 If you are aware of a recent contact with this plant and develop a rash, you are more than likely allergic to it.
 In some cases, finding the allergen, or the substance that you are allergic to, is more difficult.
 In these cases, going to an allergist and having skin testing performed, will help you identify your allergies.

 How do I treat my Allergies?

 Identifying the substance you are allergic to is the most important part of allergy treatment.
 Once identified, you can avoid it and properly treat it if an allergic reaction occurs.
 If you do happen to develop and allergic reaction, the treatment is based on the type of reaction you have.
 Severe, life threatening reactions should be treated with the administration of epinephrine.
 Other symptoms may be treated appropriately with antihistamines, glucocorticoids, theophylline, decongestants and other medications.